kubernetes/website/content/en/docs/concepts/security/rbac-good-practices.md

 to escalate their privileges in the cluster or affect systems outside the cluster.

-This section is intended to provide visibility of the areas where cluster operators should take care, to ensure that they do not inadvertantly allow for more access to clusters than intended.
+This section is intended to provide visibility of the areas where cluster operators should take care, to ensure that they do not inadvertently allow for more access to clusters than intended.

 ### Listing secrets